 Free Official ACT Practice Tests

-At present, there are five official, full-length ACT practice tests available for free online.
+At present, there are six official, full-length ACT practice tests available for free online.
 Since the ACT hasn’t changed much over the years, all of these tests should be helpful for your studying:

 - ACT Practice Test 2015-16 (Form 72CPRE)